William Payne (New Mexico politician)

 For the American university president, see William H. Payne.

 William Holland Payne (born July 18, 1951) is an American politician, attorney, and retired United States Navy Rear admiral.He served as a member of the New Mexico Senate from 1997 to 2021.

 Early life and education

 Payne was born in Albuquerque, New Mexico.
-He earned a Bachelor of Arts and Juris Doctor from the University of New Mexico and an Master of Arts from Georgetown University.
+He earned a Bachelor of Arts and Juris Doctor from the University of New Mexico and a Master of Arts from Georgetown University.

 Career

 Military service

 Upon commissioning as an ensign in February 1976, he reported to Basic Underwater Demolition/SEAL (BUD/S) training in Coronado, California.
 After six months of training, Payne graduated with BUD/S class 89.
 Following completion of six month probationary period, he received the 1130 designator as a naval special warfare officer, entitled to wear the Special Warfare insignia.
 He served with Underwater Demolition Team 11 and SEAL Team One.
 His last active duty assignment was as operations officer for Naval Special Warfare Unit 1, Subic Bay, Republic of the Philippines.
 Payne eventually rose to the rank of rear admiral while in the United States Navy Reserve.